Hello, I’m Bex. I’m a qualified Counsellor and Registered Member of the BACP.

-Long Term Contracts can run up to 2 years and will be reviewed regularly as we go along.
+Long Term Contracts can be negotiated at the initial meeting and will be reviewed regularly as we go along.

 Sessions run for 1 hour and are usually weekly, although the frequency of sessions can be agreed upon between us.
 Some evening appointments are available.